Convert Currencies With Excel – 5 Minutes Or Less!

 Accessing the 'Refresh All' Button

-Excel would refresh the currency exchange rates imported from the web, and the formula applied to convert currency would also be updated automatically.
+Excel will refresh the currency exchange rates imported from the web, and the formula applied to convert currency will also be updated automatically.

 Kutools for Excel – Currency Tools